jeanyvesbrisset/Corewar/README.md

 	-vb		: show which process is use when operation are done -d/-dump N	: Dumps memory after N(int >= 0) cycles then exit the program -n N		: Give to champion(s) N(int > 0) player number

+This project can be broken down into three distinctive parts:

+The assembler: this is the program that will compile champions and translate them from the language written them in (assembly language) into “Bytecode”.
+Bytecode is a machine code, which will be directly interpreted by the virtual machine.
+The virtual machine: It’s the “arena” in which champions will be executed.
+It offers various functions, all of which will be useful for the battle of the champions.
+Obviously, the virtual machine should allow for numerous simultaneous processes.
+The champion: It's necessary to create a simple champion just to prove the program functionality.
+How to run:
+make
+./asm <sourcefile.s>
+./corewar [-v | -d/-dump N] [-a] [-n N] <champion1.cor> <...>
+-v : Enables visualization
+-vb : show which process is use when operation are done -dump N : Dumps memory after N cycles
+-n N : Assigns id N to the player specified right after N

+Visualization
+Visualization is enabled using library.
+The native shell (for example, Terminal.app for macos) could show higher permormance than the third-party applications like iTerm.
+Colors may vary depend on your shell application settings.